 Our unit was manufactured in March 2021, and you can see the label here.

-The LG A1 is a good cheaper option if you don't care about the extra gaming features on the more expensive LG models.
+The LG A1 is a good cheaper option if you want the impressive picture quality that OLED TVs are known for and don't care about the extra gaming features on the more expensive LG models.

 The Samsung QN90A QLED and the LG A1 OLED are very different TVs, as they use different panel technologies, each with their own strengths and weaknesses.
 The LG is a better choice for watching movies in a dark room, as it displays perfect blacks with no blooming, and has better uniformity.
 The Samsung is a better choice for gaming or for watching TV in a bright room, though, as it has a faster refresh rate, it supports advanced gaming features like HDMI 2.1 and variable refresh rate technology (VRR), and it's significantly brighter.

 The LG BX OLED and the LG A1 OLED deliver nearly identical picture quality but differ in their extra features and gaming performance.
 The BX is much better for gaming, with 2 HDMI 2.1 ports for next-gen consoles, a 120Hz refresh rate, and support for advanced gaming features, including variable refresh rate technology (VRR).
 The BX is also better for movies, as it has an optional Black Frame Insertion feature, and it can remove judder from all sources.